Posted on August 1, 2019

 There are plenty of misconceptions about heart disease out there, from who can get it to how it feels.
 Relying on false assumptions can be dangerous to your heart.
 Cardiovascular disease kills more people each year than any other disease.

-Let us reveal the myths & facts about the heart disease.
-Go through the below infographics to know more about the real part of cardiovascular system.
+Let us reveal the myths & facts about heart disease.
+Go through the below infographics by Cardiac Rhythm to know more about the real part of the cardiovascular system.

 Myth: Heart disease happens only to older people

 Fact: Heart disease can affect anyone, no matter how old they are.
-The fact is that your risk of heart problems get higher as your age increases
+The fact is that your risk of heart problems gets higher as your age increases

 Myth: Physically active and fit people are exceptional for heart diseases